LANL-Seismoacoustics/infrapy/README.md

     >> pip install e1

 At this time, the e1 module is not supported on Windows.
 Let us know if you really need this, and we can work towards getting that fixed.

-## Updating

-Infrapy is in continued development.
-Features are added, bugs are fixed, and documentation is improved fairly continuously.
-It's good practice to pull the latest updates on a regular basis.
-To do this in a terminal, simply navigate into the infrapy directory and run:

-    >> git pull

 ## Testing